york-cs-dams/practicals/README.md

     --help - Show this message

 COMMANDS
+    classes - Measures classes
+    files   - Measures files
-    help - Shows a list of commands or help for one command loc  - Measures the number of lines of code in each source file
+    help    - Shows a list of commands or help for one command methods - Measures methods
 ```